-How To Clean Spilled Nail Polish
+The Best Way to Clean Freshly Spilled Nail Polish

 The easiest way to clean up freshly-spilled nail polish is by liberally sprinkling it with sugar or table salt.
 The crystals in either will absorb the wet polish, making it so much easier to clean!
 Just shake it all over the area, wait a few minutes, then scoop it up.
 Don’t use your vacuum cleaner, though — the polish-sugar mixture may clog your machine.

-On Clothing or Upholstery
+How to Remove Nail Polish On Clothing or Upholstery

 To quickly remove dry nail polish from fabric hold an ice cube on it for a minute to make the polish brittle then pry it up with a spoon.
 Shake or vacuum the fabric to remove any flakes before using the methods below to remove the nail polish stain.

 To remove spilled nail polish on natural fabrics like cotton, linen, or wool, use paper towels and acetone-based nail polish remover.
 Choose a clear remover that does not contain moisturizers since they could further stain the fabric.
 Be sure to spot test your fabric in an inconspicuous place for colorfastness.